Redwood Valley Railway: Locomotives

 The railroad has four 15-inch scale steam locomotives, designed by Erich Thomsen and built on location by the railroad's Redwood Valley Shops.
-Each is designed for service on the RVRy and while they are not based on any full-size prototypes, they share many details with engines built by the Baldwin Locomotive Works built between 1875 and 1910 In addition, RVRy owns a single diesel-hydraulic locomotive, number 2, which only is used for maintenance-of-way.
+Each is designed for service on the RVRy and while they are not based on any full-size prototypes, they share many details with engines built by the Baldwin Locomotive Works built between 1875 and 1910 In addition, RVRy owns a single diesel-hydraulic locomotive, number 2, which only is used for work trains.

 Cars and other stock

-The Redwood Valley Railway maintains a dozen or so wooden gondolas, built similar to those found on 36" narrow-gauge lines in the American West.
+The Redwood Valley Railway maintains 13 wooden gondolas, built similar to those found on 36" narrow-gauge lines in the American West.
 The gondolas, equipped with seating for up to eight adults, are the mainstay passenger rolling stock for this operation.
 The RVRy also owns three stock cars which have been specifically built to carry passengers as well.
 These are often favorites with small children, although a full-sized adult can comfortably fit inside.

-Other equipment includes a boxcar, extra convertible gondolas, which can either haul passengers or satisfy maintenance-of-way needs.
+Other equipment includes a boxcar, a pair of extra convertible gondolas (from flatcars), which can either haul passengers or satisfy maintenance-of-way needs.

-The RVRy owns numerous four-wheel maintenance-of-way cars known as "jimmies", which have specialized uses such as welding, tie replacement, or carrying ballast.
+The RVRy owns 13 four-wheel maintenance-of-way cars known as "jimmies", which have specialized uses such as welding, tie replacement, or carrying ballast.
+Two of which came with WSF&LCo.
+18, built for Chris Allen by the Hillcrest and Wahtoke in 2001.

-The RVRy also rosters a single flatcar, built as a high school shop project by one of the crew in the 1970s.
-This rugged flatcar has seen thousands of uses, and is one of the most versatile cars on the railroad.
+The RVRy's first flatcar was built as a high school shop project by one of the crew in the 1970s.
+Three more have followed since then.

 Unique among the roster of cars is a coal gondola, once used to carry extra coal for number 4.
 Coal was used up until the mid-1970s when number 4 was converted to fuel oil.
 The coal gondola, with its higher sides, is infrequently used.
 It currently carries a few dozen metal folding chairs for the annual meet.

 A favorite with both young and old is the caboose.
 Based on a D&RGW 36" gauge prototype, this "short" center cupola caboose has graced the end of most revenue trains for over 30 years.

 Future projects

 Parts for a 2-4-4 Forney and a 2-6-0 exist, but currently remain unassembled.
 Plans for a second caboose and a lavish, scale (down to the furniture, wallpaper, and bar with tiny glasses) business car are in the works.

-As of mid-2010 the boiler for number 13, the aforementioned 2-6-0 has been manufactured.
-Not to be confused with a visiting GSP&P 13 from the Glenwood Southpark and Pacific.
+As of late-2024, the boiler and frame for number 13, the aforementioned 2-6-0 have been manufactured and are on-site.
+Not to be confused with a visiting GSP&P 13 from the Glenwood, Southpark and Pacific.